salsbeeltareqq/reading-notes-2/Read05.md

 | Descendant Selector       | `p a {}`      | Target each `<a>` that it is inside a `<p>` tag even there is another elemnts between them |
 | Adjacent Sibling Selector | `h1+p {}`     | Target the **first** `<p>` element after any `<h1>` element (But no other elements)        |
 | General Sibling Selector  | `h1~p {}`     | if you had two `<p>` elements after any `<h1>` element this rule apply to both             |

+# 2. CH11 Color.

+Colors can really bring your pages to life, it is important to select a nice color to your visitors, and make sure note to make them so bright.

+Colors could be used in three different ways :

+- RGB values : These express colors in term of how much red,green,and blue are used to make it up for example: rgb(100,100,90)

+- HEX codes : These are six-digit codes that represent the amount of red, green and blue in a color, preceded by a pound or hash # sign.
+For example: #ee3e80

+- Color names : There are 147 predefined color
+  names that are recognized by browsers.
+For example: DarkCyan

+## 2.1 Contrast.

+When picking foreground and background colors, it is important to ensure that there is enough contrast for the text to be legible.

+- Low Contrast : Text is harder to read when there is low contrast between background and foreground colors.

+- High Contrast : Text is easier to read when there is higher contrast between background and foreground colors.

+- Medium Contrast : For long spans of text, reducing the contrast a little bit improves readability.

+## 2.2 Opacity.

+CSS3 introduces the opacity property which allows you to specify the opacity of an element and any of its child elements.
+The value is a number between 0.0 and 1.0 (so a value of 0.5 is 50% opacity and 0.15 is 15% opacity).

+## 2.3 HSL & HSLA.

+The hsl color property has been introduced in CSS3 as an alternative way to specify colors.
+The value of the property starts with the letters hsl, followed by individual values inside parentheses for:

+- HUE : This is expressed as an angle (between 0 and 360 degrees).

+- saturation : This is expressed as a percentage.

+- lightness : This is expressed as a percentage with 0% being white, 50% being normal, and 100% being black.

+- alpha : This is expressed as a number between 0 and 1.0.
+For example, 0.5 represents 50% transparency, and 0.75
+  represents 75% transparency.